-Coronavirus cases grow in Europe as multiple countries struggle with surges in hospitalizations.
-Belgium leads in the rate of deaths.
-Blame for this centers on an incoherent COVID response from a caretaker government after 2019 elections produced no ruling coalition until September 2020.
-Without federal leadership, provinces and local communities adopted conflicting measures, much like the USA under Trump.
-Belgium's COVID advisory body removed scientists in favor of business leaders opposed to efforts to mitigate the virus - a parallel to efforts in the USA and, again, with similar results.
+COVID cases explode in Europe.
+Many countries struggle with surges in hospitalizations.
+Belgium leads in the rate of deaths, and blame for this centers on an incoherent COVID response from a caretaker government.
+The 2019 elections there produced no ruling coalition until September 2020.
+With no federal leadership, provinces and local communities adopted conflicting measures.
+This is quite like the US.
+Belgium's COVID advisory body removed scientists in favor of business leaders opposed to efforts to mitigate the virus.
+Again, much like the USA, and again, with similar results.

 Coronavirus infections hit 140,000 cases over the last day.
 Cases have topped 100,000 cases per day, every day, for the first ten days of November, as the fall surge accelerates.

-Hospitals in North Dakota, currently the US's worst hit state, are at 100% capacity.
-Staffing shortages are so severe that the Governor has issued orders allowing workers with active infections to continue at their jobs in COVID units, so long as they lack symptoms and take "extra precautions" (despite the fact that they are actively infectious).
-There is still, however, no requirement to wear a mask in the state.
+Hospitals in North Dakota, the US's worst hit state, are at 100% capacity.
+Staffing shortages are so severe that the Governor issued orders allowing workers with active infections to continue at their jobs in COVID units, so long as they lack symptoms and take "extra precautions"!
+North Dakota issues no requirement to wear a mask anywhere in the state.

-One of the last remaining COVID-free countries in the world - the island nation of Vanuatu - announces its first positive test.
-Prime Minister Bob Loughman told a press conference that an indigenous man returned from the United States infected.
+One of the last remaining COVID-free countries in the world - the island nation of Vanuatu - announces its first positive test - a man returning from the United States.